CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 Maintenance, troubleshooting, repair, and successful cabling verification requires good documentation and clear identification of all associated components.
 The quality of this revision documentation depends on the completeness, the topicality and the readability of the documents.
 In any case, a person responsible for the documentation of the wiring must be named.

-Since it is not possible to accommodate all information in a plan as the size of a network increases, it is useful to divide up the information.
+Since it is not possible to accommodate all the information in a plan as the size of a network increases, it makes sense to divide up the information.
 Actual position information should always be drawn in scale plans.
 Other information can be kept in tabular or schematics.
 It is important that there is a clear assignment of all information among each other.
 The documentation should therefore consist of descriptive documents, lists and plans.

 The descriptive documents, such as For example, a documentation policy contains the information about the procedures for documentation, designation and labeling regulations.
 This should, for example, describe in a general way which lists and plans are to be created and how these are to be audit-proof.